Table of Contents

 python --version

 R is another programming language that we will be using a lot in the MDS program.
-We will use R both in Jupyter notebooks and in RStudio.
+We will use R in RStudio and in Positron.

 R